martonperei/emulated_roku/README.md

 ## Docker Integration and Deployment
-In this repository also lies a Dockerfile and docker-compose.yml file.
+In this repository also lies a Dockerfile file.
 The Docker image created by the Dockerfile allows for running a user specified `server.py` file.
 The image defaults to `example.py` but the image can have a volume mounted to read in another server file instead, for example `custom_command_handler_example.py`.

 #### Image creation
 Users are able to build and push the image to Dockerhub with the following commands.